sunfishcode/basic-text/docs/nfc.md

 punctuation.

 That leaves the question of punctuation vs. identifier unaddressed though.
-Theoretically a solution to this might be to add a new codepoint to Unicode and transition Greek text content to using that instead of U+0387.
+Theoretically a solution to this might be to add a new scalar value to Unicode and transition Greek text content to using that instead of U+0387.
 However, as far as I'm aware no one has proposed this yet.